Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Proposed Approach

+With a slight abuse of notation, we use \textsc{DiffEnc} to denote the diffusion encoder in both pixel-space and latent-space models, and write \(h_t = \textsc{DiffEnc}(z_t,t)\) for latent diffusion.

 Our general algorithm for a latent-space velocity-based sampler is summarized in Algorithm~\ref{alg:algorithm}.
 Step~6 is intentionally kept abstract; as discussed in Section~\ref{sec:inverse}, different inverse-problem solvers approximate this term in different ways.
 The proposed regularizer is compatible with standard diffusion-based reconstruction pipelines.
 In our experiments, we instantiate the framework using two state-of-the-art latent diffusion methods, with further implementation details provided in Appendix~\ref{sec:latent_dps} and Appendix~\ref{sec:resample}.
+We further provide an ablation study in Appendix~\ref{subsec:ablations} analyzing the effect of all hyperparameters of our framework, including the cutoff timestep.